devafrica/devafrica/README.md

   - Our Discordbot got a makeover go check out EmberBot
   - We are working on our explorers and gearing up for our exchange listing

-# Bringing Blockchain to Africa

-CryptoPayAfrica aims to be a unified cryptocurrency across the African continent providing a safe, secure and stable method to send and receive money as well as a platform to do business without handling cash.
-With 1,216 billion people and 54 Countries, Africa is begging for a fast, secure, and affordable payment solution.
-Our goal is simple… Educate Africa on blockchain.

-CPA Coin is built on Cryptonote technology and offer our users the ability to transact absolutely anonymously with no interference from any 3rd parties.
-Our currency will be the preferred method of sending money to anyone in Africa and all over the world.